-American Civil War - Slave Life
+American Civil War for Kids - Slave Life

 The Auction Block: From 1688 until 1865, slavery was legal in all or parts of America.
 Businessmen needed slaves to sell.
 To get them, African families were captured in their villages in Africa.
 They were chained together and crowded into the hold of a slave ship and transported to America.
 It was not profitable if captives died, so some attention was given to their survival, but only the bare minimum.
 Some captives did die on the trip.
 Those who made it, terrified and still chained together, were shoved in a pen.
 Captives were cleaned up, then dragged to the auction block.
 There was no care taken to keep families together.
 Each captive was treated as a separate piece of merchandise.
 Before bidding began, captives might be forced to dance or jump to show their agility.
 Some had their lips pulled back so potential owners could check the condition of their teeth.
 Bidders were free to feel a captive's body or ask clothing to be removed so they could check if a captive had been whipped or damaged in some way.